top of page

 • The POA must be notarized

-Any document intended for recording with the county clerk typically requires notarization, including:
+Any document being recorded with the county typically requires notarization, including:

 • Deeds